timofeysie/nextjs-markdown-blog/writings/algorithms-and-data-structures-in-typescript.md

 First I will look at some of the most popular data types, such as hash tables, linked lists and trees.

-I will discuss
+I will discuss the example code at suggest some sample implementations using functional TypeScript approach.

+I will then try to implement a real world solution and see how that goes.
+The scop of this article has already increased quite a bit just with this, so possibly I will include the real world example in a separate article.

 ## Hash table

 A [Hash table (hash map)](https://github.com/trekhleb/javascript-algorithms/tree/master/src/data-structures/hash-table) is a data structure which implements an associative array abstract data type.
 It contains a structure that can map keys to values.

-uses a hash function to compute an index into an array of buckets or slots, from which the desired value can be found For fast lookups O(1) constant time (usually, could also be O(n) linear time)
+The data type uses a hash function to compute an index into an array of buckets or slots, from which the desired value can be found
+For fast lookups O(1) constant time (usually, could also be O(n) linear time)

 Ideally, the hash function will assign each key to a unique bucket, but most hash table designs employ an imperfect hash function, which might cause hash collisions where the hash function generates the same index for more than one key.
 Such collisions must be accommodated in some way.